hemanshum/OpenWispr/README.md

-# 🎙️ OpenWispr
+# 🎙️ Murmur

-OpenWispr is a state-of-the-art, global voice-dictation and transcription utility designed to supercharge your writing and programming workflows.
+Murmur is a state-of-the-art, global voice-dictation and transcription utility designed to supercharge your writing and programming workflows.
 It sits unobtrusively on your desktop, listening to your voice commands, transcribing them with maximum accuracy, and injecting them immediately into your active text editor.

-With a beautiful dark-mode glassmorphic interface, real-time waveform visualizers, and multi-LLM refinement support, OpenWispr is a premium tool built with **Tauri**, **Rust**, and **Vanilla HTML/CSS/JavaScript**.
+With a beautiful dark-mode glassmorphic interface, real-time waveform visualizers, and multi-LLM refinement support, Murmur is a premium tool built with **Tauri**, **Rust**, and **Vanilla HTML/CSS/JavaScript**.

 ---